krussll/etsysimplicity/_posts/2020-10-02-is-it-worth-it-to-sell-on-etsy.md

 ---
 layout: post
-title:  "Is it worth it to sell on Etsy in 2021?"
+title:  "Is It Worth It To Sell On Etsy in 2021?
+Here Are My 5 Steps To Find Out"
-categories: [ qanda ]
+categories: [ q-and-a ]
 author: reece
 image: assets/images/post-banners/is-it-worth-it-to-sell-on-etsy.jpg
 featured: true
-description: ?"
+description: "Is it worth opening an Etsy store in 2021?
+I'll take you through the 5 steps you can take to find out"
 ---

 Is it worth it to sell on Etsy in 2021? **Yes, it is still worth selling on Etsy.
 A good part-time income is very achievable, and many stores can earn enough for a full-time income.
 Etsy currently has 70 million active buyers per year so there will be opportunities for new stores.**